AMReX-Combustion/PeleLMeX/Docs/source/manual/Model.rst

 Mathematical background
 -----------------------

 `PeleLMeX` evolves chemically reacting low Mach number flows with block-structured adaptive mesh refinement (AMR).
-The code depends upon the `AMReX <https://github.com/AMReX-Codes/amrex>`_ library to provide the underlying data structures, and tools to manage and operate on them across massively parallel computing architectures. `PeleLMeX` also utilizes the source code and algorithmic infrastructure of `AMReX-Hydro <https://github.com/AMReX-Codes/AMReX-Hydro>`_. `PeleLMeX` borrows heavily from `PeleLM <https://github.com/AMReX-Combustion/PeleLM>`_.
+The code depends upon the `AMReX <https://github.com/AMReX-Codes/amrex>`_ library to provide the underlying data structures, and tools to manage and operate on them across massively parallel computing architectures. `PeleLMeX` also utilizes the source code and algorithmic infrastructure of `AMReX-Hydro <https://github.com/AMReX-Codes/AMReX-Hydro>`_. `PeleLMeX` borrows heavily from `PeleLM`_.
 The core algorithms in `PeleLM` are described in the following papers:

 * *A conservative, thermodynamically consistent numerical approach for low Mach number combustion.
 I. Single-level integration*, A. Nonaka, J. B. Bell, and M. S. Day, *Combust.
 Theor.
 Model.*, **22** (1) 156-184 (2018)